terna/ejmmp/model1/model1.md

-- assigning workforce (to-be-employed agents) to employers, with a reinforcement mechanism, gradually giving more attraction/hiring capacity to those who grow the most
+- assigning workforce (to-be-employed agents) to firms, with a reinforcement mechanism, gradually giving more attraction/hiring capability to firms growing the most